Parliamentarians for Global Action

 Parliamentarians for Global Action (PGA) is a non-profit, non-partisan international network of committed legislators, that informs and mobilizes parliamentarians in all regions of the world to advocate for human rights and the rule of law, democracy, human security, non-discrimination, gender equality, and climate justice.
 PGA Membership is open to individual legislators from elected parliaments.
 Currently, it consists of approximately 1,200 members in 139 parliaments.
-PGA was established in 1978 in Washington, D.C., by a group of concerned parliamentarians from around the world to take collective, coordinated and cohesive actions on global problems, which could not be successfully addressed by any one government or parliament acting alone.
-Founded during the Cold War era, an early focus and priority of the organization was the mobilization of parliamentarians worldwide in support of nuclear disarmament.
+PGA was established in 1978 in Washington, D.C., by a group of concerned parliamentarians from around the world to "take collective, coordinated and cohesive actions on global problems, which could not be successfully addressed by any one government or parliament acting alone".
+Founded during the Cold War era, the organization was initially focused on nuclear disarmament.
 The vision of PGA is "to contribute to the creation of a Rules-Based International Order for a more equitable, safe, and democratic world".

 The main office of PGA is located in New York City, while the seat of the PGA Foundation is in The Hague (The Netherlands), in proximity to the International Court of Justice, The Hague Academy of International Law and the International Criminal Court.